<body bgcolor="white">

 "Our success is not measured by what we accomplish, but by the oppositions we have encountered, and the courage with which we have maintained the struggle against overwhelming odds."
 Orison Swett Marden

-Nadeem Azam has been a member of MENSA since January 1994He left Yorkshire in 1992 to pursue his literary and political ambitions in the big smoke and has lived by himself in London ever since.
-Nadeem has worked in journalism, the IT industry and for a number of charities.
-Circumstances have not permitted him to write for the last decade, but is desperately looking forward to being able to do so in the near future as soon as possible.
+He left Yorkshire in 1992 to pursue his ambitions in the big smoke and has lived in London ever since.
+Nadeem is a passionate supporter of a number of charities and has carried out fundraising endeavours for the likes of Oxfam, UNICEF and other charitable organisations.
+Circumstances have not permitted him to write professionally for the last two decades, but he is looking forward to being able to do so in the future.

 Click here to watch short film which reflects Azam's experiences with women.
 And here's why he may have had problems finding a partner!